Dolphin behavior and conservation

 • Fresh water is a rare and precious commodity in the Tuamotu Islands.

-• Rangiroa has a dispensary, doctors and a pharmacy.
+• Rangiroa has a medical center, doctors, and a pharmacy.

-• Baggage from overseas cannot exceed 30 kilograms.
+• Baggage from overseas must not exceed 30 kilograms.

 WHAT DOES THE VOLUNTEER DO ON A DAY-TO-DAY BASIS?

-We will first meet on Monday at 10:00 am at the 'Teina and Marie' guesthouse in Rangiroa to introduce the team, location and safety tips.
-The mission will then take place over 14 days: one dive will be scheduled every day and part of the day will be dedicated to debriefings and training courses.
-When the conditions will be good, land-based sightings will be organized.
+We first meet on Monday at 10:00 am at the 'Teina and Marie' guesthouse in Rangiroa to introduce you to the team, location and safety tips.
+The mission then takes place over 14 days (14 nights): one dive is scheduled every day and part of the day is dedicated to debriefings and training courses.
+When the conditions are good, we do shore-based sightings.

-The first Sunday and second Monday of the mission will be free.
+The first Sunday and second Monday of the mission are free.

 ARE THERE SPECIAL WORKING HOURS?